luqmanarifin/werewolf/README.md

 # werewolf
-Simple werefolf-like simulation game running on Android mobile using paxos protocol.
+Simple werefolf-like simulation game built with Java using paxos protocol.
 Created for assignment of Parallel and Distributed System course at Institut Teknologi Bandung